kiprotect/kodex/README.md

 If you have trouble using KIProtect due to the license terms, please [get in touch with us](mailto:ce@kiprotect.com).
-We offer a commercial license that enables you to integrate KIProtect with your own software code without being affected by the terms of the A-GPL license.
+We offer a commercial license that enables you to integrate KIProtect with your own software code without being affected by the terms of the AGPL license.

 # Contact us